marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Small background:
 -----------------

-This is more like "template" (or PoC), than "application" in fact.
+This is more like "template" (or PoC) than "application".

-    Design based on my too much small experience with all of this "development"-things;
+    Design is still based on my too much small experience with all of this "development"-things;

-Also I not really friendly with development.
+Also I am not really friendly with development.

-So I decided to do not hard designed application and with some kind of "tricks" (as can be just like template-PoC);
+So, I decided to do no-frills application and with some kind of "tricks" (just like template-PoC);

 -------

-Project available at the github page: https://github.com/marrbjorn/CyberSecurityCourse
+* Project available at the github page: https://github.com/marrbjorn/CyberSecurityCourse

---> and <a href="https://github.com/marrbjorn/documentation/tree/master/F-Secure%20Cyber%20Security%20Base%20MOOC.fi%20-First%20Project">this page</a> will be as documentation of project;
+* and <a href="https://github.com/marrbjorn/documentation/tree/master/F-Secure%20Cyber%20Security%20Base%20MOOC.fi%20-First%20Project">this page</a> will be as documentation of project;

-and shortcut for <a href="#owasp">Compare to OWASP Top TEN</a>
+* and shortcut for <a href="#owasp">Compare to OWASP Top TEN</a>

 Setup: